Ravnur-Inc/ams-api-replacement-demo-app/sdk-azure-resource-manager-demo/Readme.md

 6. The output of the program will look like this:
 ![image](https://github.com/Ravnur-Inc/ams-api-replacement-demo-app/assets/73594896/63a409bc-690c-46d7-9216-747c3a7e690b)
 > [!NOTE]
 > A job can stay in Queued state for a minute.
 The Ravnur-hosted RMS instance is shared, so potentially it can take even longer if all VMs in the pool are occupied.
-The encoding pool size is configurable, so if you need to support 20 concurrent encoding jobs, for example, you can det the pool size to meet your needs.
+The encoding pool size is configurable, so if you need to support 20 concurrent encoding jobs, for example, you can set the pool size to meet your needs.

 7. Grab a streaming URL and test the playback in a player: https://hlsjs.video-dev.org/demo/ - for HLS